hasecilu/Dark-TeXstudio/README.md

 # Dark Theme for [TeXstudio](https://texstudio.org/)

 ### Introduction
 This theme is based on the theme provided by Master Prodigy user on YouTube.
-[Check out his amazing LaTeX tutorials.](https://www.youtube.com/watch?v=TWRP_94eock&list=PLknjcpwMhvSgauKyhScPiQGW9H4V0EKj5)<br/>
+[Check out his amazing LaTeX tutorials.](https://www.youtube.com/watch?v=TWRP_94eock&list=PLknjcpwMhvSgauKyhScPiQGW9H4V0EKj5)<br/><br/>
-I tweaked some colors, mainly: put text to white, comments to green, keywords to orange, extra-keywords to blue, environment to yellow and ...<br/>
+I tweaked some colors, mainly: put text to white, comments to green, keywords to orange, extra-keywords to blue, environment to yellow and ...<br/><br/>
 For making easier to look at the errors & find/replace highlightnings I changed:<br/>
 Line highlighting<br/>
     line:error -> from HSV(10,64,255) to HSV(10,150,255)<br/>
     line:warning -> from HSV(56,64,255) to HSV(56,150,255)<br/>
     line:badbox -> from HSV(218,64,255) to HSV(218,150,255)<br/>
 Search<br/>
     replacement -> from HSV(0,33,255) to HSV(0,150,255)<br/>

 ### Before you start !!!
 Backup your TeXstudio settings.
 Go to menu bar -> Click in 'Options'  -> Click on 'Save Profile...'

+### Dark IDE !!!
+Firstly, this repo was intended for helping to replace the text editor colors but as soon as I realize that TeXstudio have various dark IDE themes I decided to add it.<br/>
+Basically you can only change the text editor colors or change the text editor colors + the IDE theme<br/>
+To change to the dark IDE theme:
+1. Go to menu bar -> Click in 'Options'  -> Click on 'Configure TeXstudio...'
+2. In the Configure TeXstudio window clic on General.
+3. In the Appereance group choose the style of your preference
+4. In Color Scheme select Modern - dark
+5. Clic OK, most times no need to restart TeXstudio
+6. If TeXstudio does not look full dark repeat step 1
+7. In the left-bottom corner mark the Show Advanced Options checkbox
+8. In the General tab, in the Appereance group mark the Ignore Most System Colors checkbox
+9. Restart TeXstudio

+Now we can proceed to change the text editor colors.

 ### How to Install via copying text to file (recommended)

 1. [Download the latest release.](https://github.com/hasecilu/Dark-TeXstudio/archive/master.zip)
 2. Open TeXstudio.
 3. Export your actual profile (same procedure as backup).
-4. Open your .txsprofile file on any text editor.
+4. Open your *.txsprofile file on any text editor.
-5. Find the "[formats]" string.
+5. Find the "[formats]" string or "[formatsdark]" string if applies.
-6. Copy the content from "Dark-TeXstudio.txt" under the "[formats]" string, if it there is any text under overwrite it.
+6. Copy the content from "Dark-TeXstudio.txt" under the "[formats]"/"[formatsdark]" string, if it there is any text under overwrite it.
 7. Save the file.
-8. Go to menu bar -> Click in 'Options'  -> Click on 'Load Profile...' and select the file your .txsprofile file.
+8. Go to menu bar -> Click in 'Options'  -> Click on 'Load Profile...' and select the file your *.txsprofile file.
 9. Restart TeXstudio.
 10. Enjoy!